 Investing in the exterior of your building allows you to significantly improve its curb appeal.
 This could go a long way toward elevating the value of your rental.
 Consider hiring a landscape architect to redesign large properties.
 Slapping on a fresh coat of exterior paint, putting new exterior window trim and sprucing up the garden beds could go a long way toward elevating the desirability of your property.

 If the appliances in your rental property look like they haven’t been updated since the 1990s, or if they are off-white, off-brand budget appliances, it could significantly ding the value of your rental unit to prospective tenants.
 If they see name-brand, state-of-the-art appliances, they’re much more likely to associate your rental unit with value.

 Few things help sell an apartment better than its flooring.
 If you’re looking for a way to command higher rents at your apartment, ditch the old carpeting and cheap laminate, and opt for hardwood flooring, or a modern composite substitute.
 Hardwood flooring, as well as concrete or tile flooring, are excellent options for rental units because they’re attractive and durable.

 Preparing for renovation

-· Draw up a contract: Draw up a contract with your contractor outlining the costs and timeframe of your renovations.
-It’s always best to operate under a contract, both for your own protection and for the protection of the contractor.
-If you’re remodeling between tenants, your contract should account for move-out dates and expected completion dates.
-This helps you determine how long your rental will be absent a source of cash flow.
+Draw up a contract with your contractor outlining the costs and timeframe of your renovations.
+It’s always best to operate under a contract, both for your protection and for the protection of the contractor.
+If you’re remodelling between tenants, your contract should account for move-out dates and expected completion dates.
+This helps you determine how long your rental will be absent as a source of cash flow.

 While renovating your rental property can be challenging, it’s often the best way to continue driving up the profitability of your investment.
 Going about property improvements the right way will help you reduce the costs of renovations and maintain good relationships with your existing residents.